doubleangels/NextDNSManager/README.md

 # Features:

 - **Intuitive Interface**: NextDNS Manager provides a user-friendly interface that allows you to manage your NextDNS settings with ease.
-The interface also includes Material You styling, as well as a dynamic/themed icon.
+The interface also includes Material You styling, automatic dark mode, as well as a dynamic/themed icon.
+The application also supports 14 languages!

 - **Configuration Management**: You can configure your NextDNS settings, including filtering modes, blocklists, and whitelists.